 Joanna Steinglass, M.D.

-Dr. Joanna Steinglass is an Assistant Professor in Clinical Psychiatry in the Center for Eating Disorders at NYSPI/CUMC.
+Dr. Joanna Steinglass is the Florence Irving Associate Professor in Clinical Psychiatry in the Center for Eating Disorders at NYSPI/CUMC.

 Dr. Steinglass graduated from Amherst College, and received her M.D. from Harvard Medical School.